wavemaker/docs/learn/react-native/wavepulse.md

 WavePulse is a feature in WaveMaker, designed to provide real-time diagnostics for applications.
 It helps developers to ensure that their applications are running smoothly by offering insights into various metrics and logs.

 WavePulse is particularly useful for maintaining high-performance applications, ensuring stability, and providing end-users with a seamless experience.
-It enhances the process of debugging (not JS debug) by allowing you to inspect the APK or IPA file of an application with out requiring mobile phone to be connected to system.
+It enhances the process of debugging by allowing you to inspect the APK or IPA file of an application with out requiring mobile phone to be connected to system.
 Remote debugging is possible.

 To access WavePulse, [click here](https://apps.wavemakeronline.com/wavepulse/client).